 The Polk County Value Adjustment Board (VAB) is established by Chapter 194, Florida Statutes, to hear appeals of the Property Appraiser’s determinations with regard to property exemptions, classifications, portability, and valuations, through petition filing and scheduled quasi-judicial hearings.

 Applications are filed with the Property Appraiser for exemptions, portability and classifications.
 Although the major categories are Homestead, Seniors Homestead, Agriculture and Non-Profit, there are many exemptions and classifications, each with specific statutory requirements.
-The statutory deadline for accepting petitions for exemptions, portability, and classifications is twenty-five (25) days after the mailing of TRIM (Truth in Millage) notices in mid-August by the Property Appraiser’s Office.
+The statutory deadline for accepting petitions for exemptions, portability, and classifications is 25 days after the mailing of TRIM (Truth in Millage) notices in mid-August by the Property Appraiser’s office.
 The VAB must receive the petition by the 25th day, having it postmarked by the 25th day is not sufficient.

 Denial of an Exemption, Portability, or Classification